Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 General Information Regarding Debt Collection in Israel

--Filing fee in case of litigation is 1.5% of sued amount upon filing and 2.5% if testimony is heard.
+-Filing fee in case of litigation is 1.25% of sued amount upon filing and another 1.25% if there is need for testimony to be heard.

--Statute of limitation in most civil matters is 7 years.
+-Statute of limitation in most civil matters is usually 7 years.

--Filing fee in case of enforcement &/or recognition of a foreign judgment is 633 ILS (around $170US).
+-Filing fee in case of enforcement &/or recognition of a foreign judgment is presently 633 ILS.

 -Court usually awards the winner some lawyer fee and all court fees.

--Testimony can usually be heard through a video link (situated in Israeli courts) and thus there is usually no need for foreign creditors/plaintiffs to testify in person in Israel.
+-Testimony from abroad can often be heard through a video link (situated in Israeli courts) and thus there is usually no need for foreign creditors/plaintiffs to testify in person in Israel.

 -Affidavits from abroad must be signed in front of a notary public (and appostilled) or at an Israeli Consulate office (appostille not needed).